JuanitaOramas/CNYT-Exercise4/README.md

 * Matplotlib and numpy libraries
 * Git

-##  PRIMER SISTEMA CUÁNTICO DESCRITO EN LA SECCIÓN 4.1.
+##  FIRST QUANTUM SYSTEM DESCRIBED IN SECTION 4.1.

 Exercise 4.3.1 Find all the possible states the system described in Exercise 4.2.2 can transition into after a measurement has been carried out.